wp-plugins/form-maker/readme.txt

 This form builder has a Captcha field to protect from receiving spam with the forms.
 The form field comes with two options: a simple Captcha and ReCaptcha (the famous Captcha by Google).

+CSV/XML export possibility allows using the submitted data for data analysis and data presentation creating charts, diagrams and other visual forms.

 ###IMPORTANT: If you think you found a bug in Form Maker or have any problem/ question concerning the plugin, please check out [Support Forum](http://web-dorado.com/forum/26-form-maker.html) in our website.
 If you do not find a solution here, do not hesitate to contact us at [info@web-dorado.com](mailto:info@web-dorado.com).